YuZhangIsCoding/ML_coursera/README.md

     * Application of PCA: *speed up supervised learning*, *reduce memory/disk needed to store data*, *visualization with K = 2 or 3*

-    * Bad use of PCA: overfitting, blindly use PCA without testing raw data
+    * Bad use of PCA: prevent overfitting, blindly use PCA without testing raw data